pan-community/Hello-World-Solution/README.md

 > recommendation to use the user's last name or unique identifier as a
 > prefix for the resource group name

-> the public IP addresses assigned by Azure to access the topology devices
-> along with the input admin username and password
-> are captured in this stage of the workflow and used to (1) update the
-> target IP/user/password info in panhandler and (2) create updated input
-> variables for device configuration

 ##### Terraform Deployment Stages

-> to deploy the topology, choose the 'Validate, Init, and Apply' dropdown option
-> after entering the user inputs
+To deploy the topology, choose the 'Validate, Init, and Apply' dropdown option after entering the user inputs

-> The user can also Destroy the topology by running the Deploy workflow
-> option again and selecting 'Destroy'.
-Only the resource group name is required to destroy the
-> topology although other web form fields are available
+The user can also Destroy the topology by running the Deploy workflow option again and selecting 'Destroy'.
+Only the resource group name is required to destroy the topology although other web form fields are available

 The user will click through a series of terraform stages: